arangodb/velocypack/README.md

 --------------------------

 The VPack library can be built on Linux, MacOS and Windows.
-It will likely work and build on other platforms for which a recent version of `cmake` and a working C++11-enabled compiler is available.
+It will likely compile and work on other platforms for which a recent version of `cmake` and a working C++11-enabled compiler are available.

 See the file [Install.md](Install.md) for compilation and installation instructions.